NotAShelf/blog.notashelf.dev/notes/2025-02-24-ssh-signing-commits.md

 };
 ```

-and this will be enough to tell Git where to look while also setting
+This will be enough to tell Git where to look while also setting
-`signByDefault`, meaning all of your commits will be signed.
+`signByDefault`, meaning all of your commits will be signed by default,
+equivalent of passing `--gpg-sign=<key id>`.
 Great!

 If you wish to take this a bit further, you may consider setting allowed signers
 to decide who can and cannot sign using the `ssh.allowedSignersFile` option